Boris Rotenberg (businessman): Biography

 Rotenberg was born in 1957 in a family of Jewish descent.
 He was very involved in martial arts between 1968 and 1978, particularly judo.
 He trained alongside Vladimir Putin and won several awards for the Soviet Union.
 In 1992, he became a professional judo trainer in Helsinki.
 In 1998, he returned to St. Petersburg.

 In 2001, he and his brother founded the SMP bank, which operates in 40 Russian cities with over 100 branches, more than half of them in the Moscow area.
 SMP oversees the operation of more than 900 ATM machines.

 Based on his friendship with Vladimir Putin, his company became closely aligned with Gazprom.
 Rotenberg is a member of the St. Petersburg Connection, a powerful energy lobby under the leadership of Putin.

 He was involved in 20 construction projects for the Sochi Winter Olympics worth 5 billion Euro.
 The largest site was the coastal highway to Adler, where the Olympic Park was constructed for the numerous sport arenas.

 From July 2013 to 17 July 2015, Rotenberg was the president of FC Dynamo Moscow.
 He is also the president of the Russian Judo federation.
-Mr. Rotenberg's two older sons are Roman Rotenberg, chief of marketing for the ice hockey club SKA St. Petersburg and Boris Rotenberg, a football player of the FC Lokomotiv Moscow.
 After leaving Dynamo, he bought another football club, FC Dynamo Saint Petersburg, which was eventually moved to Sochi under the name PFC Sochi and was promoted to the Russian Premier League for the 2019–20 season.

-As a result of the 2014 Crimean crisis, the federal government of the United States under Barack Obama blacklisted the Rotenberg brothers and other close friends of the Russian president, including Sergei Ivanov and Gennadi Timchenko.
+As a result of the annexation of Crimea by the Russian Federation, the federal government of the United States under Barack Obama blacklisted the Rotenberg brothers and other close friends of the Russian president, including Sergei Ivanov and Gennadi Timchenko.
 In July 2014, the European Union also blacklisted Boris Romanovich Rotenberg's company Giprotransmost for conducting the feasibility study of the construction of a bridge from Russia to the Autonomous Republic of Crimea.

 On 27 March 2014, both Visa and MasterCard executed the boycott of SMP Bank, Investcapitalbank and Investitsionny Soyuz (Investment Union) bank.
 However, just a few days later, it was announced that the institutions do not meet the criteria under which the U.S. Treasury introduces economic sanctions.

 Rotenberg was named in the Panama Papers.